Want to know how your SEO efforts are paying off?

 Largest Contentful Paint (LCP): This is the time that a page takes to load.
 A good score is 2.5 seconds or less.
 Note this includes large items like images or headers.

-Links to Your Site
+Links To Your Site

 Curious about your backlinks?

 GSC shows you the domains that link to you the most, as well as the pages on your website with the most links.
-Scroll down in the left side bar until you see Links.
+Scroll down in the left sidebar until you see Links.
 Click, and you’ll see a full report of links to your site:

 This is probably the most comprehensive listing of your backlinks (and internal links!) you will find, for free at least.